Resize iPhone Videos - Crop and Reduce iPhone File Size without Quality Loss

 * Adjust video settings

-Hit Option button with a gear icon to enter into the video setting page.
+Hit the gear-shaped Option button to enter into the video setting page.
 Different videos have different sizes due to the inherent parameters.
 By adjusting them correctly, you can resize iPhone clips easily:

 Resolution - higher resolution has more data and therefore results in a large file size.
 For example, a 4K video has more horizontal lines than 1080P, thus the more data leads to a large file size.
 Unless you're going to play 4K iPhone videos on a 4K UHD TV, downscaling 4K to 1080P or 720P will reduce the iPhone video size without visible quality loss.
 To downscale 4K iPhone videos to 1080P or lower, select 1920x1080 or others from the drop-down menu of Resolution.
 Don't forget to check the box Expand Video, it will add letterbox if necessary to keep the video image undistorted.